What is allergic rhinitis?

-Receptors on the taste buds of our tongue determine the flavour of something – be that sweet, sour, spicy or salty.
+Receptors on the taste buds of our tongue determine the taste of something – be that sweet, sour, spicy or salty.
 This information is gathered and then sent straight to the brain where it is processed.
-However, taste is only generated with the help of smell which is detected by receptors found in the lining of the nose.
-Therefore, the two work together and if one doesn’t function properly then neither can.
+However, flavour is only detected with the help of the sense of smell.
+Smells are detected by receptors found in the lining of the nose.
+This information is melded with that from the taste buds to generate flavour.
+The sense of taste and sense of smell therefore work together; and if one doesn't function properly then neither can.

 As mentioned, when suffering from allergic rhinitis histamine is released by the immune system in an attempt to fight off allergens.
 This causes issues like inflammation which can occur all over the body, including in the nasal passages where it obstructs the flow of air.
 This impairs smell and, because the two are connected, it negatively affects taste too.
 With congestion now an issue, the tongue must do all the work in determining the taste of something and, as a result, our sense of taste is compromised.

 However, for allergic rhinitis sufferers, this isn’t the only thing that can cause loss of taste and smell.
 Nasal polyps, which are abnormal sacs of fluid that grow in the inside of the nose, are an unfortunate side effect of allergic rhinitis that can block air flow through the nose.
 Once again, the close relationship between taste and smell means that if one isn’t working properly, neither will.

 Fortunately, if you’re suffering from this problem there are a range of things you can do to deal with it.